Frimkron/PHPCalFeed/README.md

 ------

 Do you run a website with an events page?
-Does your site provide any kind of feed for those events?
+Does your site provide any kind of data feed for those events?
 If not, you might want to consider adding one.
 This allows users to have your events appear directly on their calendar as you publish them, simplifying the process of discovering, making time for, and attending your event.

-This script exists to make the addition to your website as easy as possible.
+PHPCalFeed aims to make the addition of a calendar feed as easy as possible.
+It is the "swiss army knife" of calendar feed setup; simple to drop into your site and flexible enough to suit a wide variety of setups.
 You provide the event information in a single file, and the script serves it up to visitors in multiple different feed formats.

 2 Requirements
 --------------

-Requires a webserver serving PHP 5.
+* Requires a webserver serving PHP 5
+* Requires write permission to its directory on the webserver
+* PHP's JSON module is required for JSON input and output
+* PHP's XML DOM module is required for XML and XHTML output

 3 User Guide